 top of page

-Control Leafy Spurge with goats
+CASE STUDY: Control Leafy Spurge with goats

 Goats can be a viable option for controlling leafy spurge — a noxious and invasive weed in Montana and neighboring states.